 Every care is taken to provide accurate descriptions and information on each variety.
 Please note that characteristics will vary depending on the growing conditions.
 The information provided may not be completely accurate for your climate or growing conditions.

 We do accept large advance orders but, we do not take orders for individual items not currently in stock.
 But, you can ask to be notified when a particular variety becomes available by adding your email address into the box provided on each detailed product page and clicking the NOTIFY ME button.

 If you subscribe to our email service (at the bottom of each page of our website), we will send you an alert whenever new stock is added to our website, including when our new season's catalogue is launched.

-Shipping and Pick-up charges can be confirmed when checking out before finalising your purchase.
-Our Shipping Charge includes labour, materials and fees for picking out, final washing, chemical treatment and associated paperwork for Tasmanian and West Australian orders, trimming if required, tying, bagging, final wrapping and postage.
+Shipping charges can be confirmed when checking out before finalising your purchase.
+Our Shipping Charge includes labour, materials and fees for picking out, final washing, trimming if required, tying, bagging, final wrapping and postage.
 The cost to process additional trees after the first is considerably lower so much of the shipping charge occurs even if a single tree is sent.
 The cost for each additional tree is much lower.
 We aim to cover our costs as much as possible with the Shipping Charge.